m4p1e/requests/README.md

 # requests

 Requests is an HTTP library  , it is easy to use.
 Similar to Python requests.
+I want make it better with all my love by maple

 # Installation

 ```
-go get -u github.com/asmcos/requests
+go get -u github.com/m4p1e/requests
 ```

 # Start